maitaii/maitaii.github.io/_posts/2023-12-31-regarding-my-last-year-in-infosec.md

 We need to do a jump back in time.
 While travelling around Italy i always thought a lot about my decision on the master degree.
 Wheter to continue or not, if it was helpful to me or not.
 As the day goes by i felt that at the moment was not the best decision, i felt that maybe work can give me more opportunities of learning and growing as an hacker.
 So i started thinking about company that would offer me a winter internship.
 While searching around i've came across <mark class="hltr-orange">Doyensec</mark>.

 I've eared about Doyensec before to be honest.
 The first time that i was looking for an internship @BrunoModificato told me to ask them for an internship.
-However i felt like the skill required for the job where to high for my level.
+After OSINTing them a bit and reading their cool [researches](https://blog.doyensec.com/) i decided to try with them, but unfortunately i got rejected.

-This time was different, i took it as a challenge.
-I really would try <mark class="hltr-orange">if i can crush the interviews</mark>.
-So i decided to challenge myself, and i sent my application to them.
+This time was different, i took it as a challenge and i've got the Shielder exepriece in my bag.
+I really would challenge myself <mark class="hltr-orange">to crush the interviews</mark>.
+So i decided to send my application to them.
 I received a response when i was on the train to Pisa for IFCTF.
 It was the first step towards Doyensec, from that point i've done all the internship interview's steps.
 Then, the day after i've done my last technical call, i received the offer.
 I was in a hotel room in Pisa.
 I was actually shaking.
 Once again, my skill testing against the real world went well.

 The work would have started a couple of weeks later.
 I really felt that the stress went away in the exact moment of the offer.

 ![Doyensec gift box](/images/2023-recap/IMG_1370.png)
+*Doyensec gift box*

 ## m0lecon finals